andreypz/TeaSelectors/oolong/README.md

 ## How to brew it

-One should be able to run this code with just a couple commands:
+One should be able to run this code with just a couple commands (from lxplus or cern afs machine):
 * ```./run.py --all --proof [--june]``` - to produce the histograms (saved into a root file).
 * ```./plot.py [--june, --mini]``` - to make plots out of those histograms.